 - Swap Y-S and S-Y wires on network screws.

-Polarity matters for diode ringing. - Try changing LOUDNESS (bottom of phone) to various settings. - Confirm bell clapper moves freely and is not caught on other objects inside phone. - Check bell bias spring.
+Polarity matters for diode ringing.

+- Try changing LOUDNESS (bottom of phone) to various settings.

+- Confirm bell clapper moves freely and is not caught on other objects inside phone.

+- · Check bell bias spring.

-For more info, see the "TROUBLESHOOTING" section 6.8 "No ringing".
+For more info, see the "TROUBLESHOOTING" section 6.7 "No ringing".

-2.10 - General Phone Buzzer Wiring
+2.9 - General Phone Buzzer Wiring

-Buzzer wiring is generally straightforward: connect the buzzer's two wires to the Y-O pair using two available screws on the phone's internal terminal board, as shown in Fig. 16.
+Buzzer wiring is generally straight forward: connect the two blue wires from the buzzer to the Y-O and O-Y wires using two available screws on the phone's internal terminal board, as shown in Fig. 13.

-Fig. 16 - Typical Buzzer Wiring Y-O Pair.
+Fig. 13 - Typical Buzzer Wiring Y-O Pair.

-Some terminal boards (2636 and 2861) use bussed screws, allowing wires to be joined on separate screws (Fig. 17)
+On some terminal boards like the 2636 and 2861, screws on the terminal board are bused together, allowing wires to be joined, each wire spade on its own terminal screw (Fig. 14)

-Fig. 17 - Bussed terminal connection.
+Fig. 14 - Bused terminal connection.

-For other phones, such as the 2564/65, joining wires involves the sharing a screw (Fig. 18).
+For other phones, such as the 2564/65, joining two wires involves the spades sharing the same screw (Fig. 15).

-Fig. 18 - Shared terminal connection.
+Fig. 15 - Single shared terminal connection.

-The buzzer sounds if that extension's number is dialed on Line #5, or if that extension is programmed to buzz on an incoming call via the "BUZZ CALL" (SW1) Fig. 19.
+The phone's buzzer will sound if that extension is dialed on the intercom Line #5, or if there's an incoming call and that extension is programmed to buzz on the DIP switches SW1 (Fig. 16).

-Fig. 19 - Programming Buzzers for Incoming Calls.
+Fig. 16 - Programming Buzzers for Incoming Calls.

-2.11 - Wiring 2564/65 Phones
+2.10 - Wiring 2564/65 Phones